 ✓ Disposable Paper Mats - Kids’ muddy feet plus a road trip is not the best match!
 Use disposable carpet covers in case it’s raining outside and your kiddos muddy feet in the car is the only option!
 Pro Tip: Place a few carpet covers in the backseat pockets for easy access.

 ✓ Cupcake Liners for Cup Holders - Don’t you hate it when soda or sticky drinks spill in your car’s cup holder?
 They take forever to clean.
 Avoid this road trip mishap by using cupcake liners!

 ✓ Car Trash Bags - These are a must for the car!
-Leak proof and attachable to the headrests, these car trash cans are perfect for a road trip.
+Leak proof and attachable to the headrests car trash cans are perfect for a road trip.
 Voila, instant (and cute) garbage bin for your road trip!

 EzPacking Tip: A messy car just gets on our nerves!
 Store all your car-cleaning essentials in a small cube.
 During gas station breaks, dispose of the contents of your garbage bin so trash won’t accumulate.
 Let the kiddos help in cleaning the car… You know they love being given adult responsibilities.

 ✓ Neck Pillows - Hopefully, there will be lots of sleeping during your road trip.
 To ensure that, bring one neck pillow (or just a pillow) for every member of the family.

 ✓ Kids Portable Potty - If you have a toddler or small kid traveling with you, it’s better to just bring your own portable potty.
 You know that when toddlers have to pee (or poop), they really have to and you shouldn’t stop them.
 Dispose off their dirty secrets easily by removing the liner/plastic.

 ✓ Blanket - It can get a little chilly with the AC on in the car, so bring an extra blanket for warming up, for glaring windows, or as an extra comfort at your final destination.